Award winning artist Nola cannot remember life without art materials close by, making pictures.

 In1967 an elderly horse, drawn from life, sold, making the visual art career goal decision easy.
 A part time position at the Robt.
 Simpson Co’s Queen Street Riding Shop paid for four years of studio based Ontario College of Art for her 1974 Communications & Design AOCA.
-A career in the North American retail world followed, as she kept depicting domestic animals, horses, dogs, cats and Muskoka for private clients across Canada or for those in other countries or continents.
+A career in the North American retail world followed, as she kept depicting domestic animals, horses, dogs, cats and Muskoka for her private clients across Canada or other countries or continents.

 Jury submissions have often resulted in awards.